lsbrillant/grammar/README.md

-Grammer
+Grammar
 =======

-A simple library for working with formal grammers.
+A simple library for working with formal grammars.